-Beaver Lake/Alma Pond supports recreation use.
+Russ Gray Pond supports recreation use.
 This waterbody is not designated for use as a public water supply.
-Public bathing is impaired by unsafe levels of water clarity.
-Recreation is impaired by unsafe levels of water clarity, and impacted by high frequency of algae levels above criteria protecting recreational use, excessive phosphorus levels.
-Aquatic life is impaired by very high pH, and impacted by depressed surface DO.
+Public bathing is threatened by unsafe levels of water clarity.
+Recreation is stressed by unsafe levels of water clarity, and impacted by high frequency of algae levels above criteria protecting recreational use, and by excessive phosphorus levels.
+Aquatic life appears to be supported.
 Aesthetics are poor due to excessive phosphorus levels.
 Habitat appears to be good.
 Fish Consumption use is considered to be unassessed.
 There are no health advisories limiting the consumption of fish from this waterbody (beyond the general advice for all waters).

-However due to the presence of contaminants in the lake and the uncertainty as to whether the lack of a waterbody-specific health advisory is based on actual sampling, fish consumption use is noted as unassessed, rather than fully supported but unconfirmed.
+However due to the presence of impacts/contaminants in the lake and the uncertainty as to whether the lack of a waterbody-specific health advisory is based on actual sampling, fish consumption use is noted as unassessed, rather than fully supported but unconfirmed.